rems-project/rmem/README.md

 cd rmem
   # add the REMS opam repository containing some of rmem's dependencies:
-opam repository add rems https://github.com/rems-project/opam-repository.git#opam2
+opam repository add rems https://github.com/rems-project/opam-repository.git#opam2 opam install .
-  # The ulimit is to work around the problem of the OCaml compiler running
-  # out of memory when processing the ISA semantics.
-ulimit -s 33000
-opam install .
 ```